gbeltrao/squidex-docs/01-getting-started/installation/install-azure.md

 In the next step we enable logging.
 This makes diagnostics easier.

-Go to y0our app service and scroll down to go to menu item `Diagnostics log` and turn on file logging.
-You can then use the log stream to view all log entries.
+Go to your app service and scroll down to menu item `Diagnostics log` and turn on file logging.
+You can then use the `log stream` to view all log entries.

 ![Enable logging](../../images/started/azure/logging.png)